imzqqq/chat/server/chat/python/api-spec/proposals/1711-x509-for-federation.md

 With the use of `SRV` records, it is possible for the hostname of a homeserver to be quite different from the matrix domain it is hosting.
-For example, if there were an SRV record at `chat._tcp.chat.dingshunyu.top` which pointed to `server.example.com`, then any federation requests for `chat.dingshunyu.top` would be routed to `server.example.com`.
+For example, if there were an SRV record at `chat._tcp.chat.imzqqq.top` which pointed to `server.example.com`, then any federation requests for `chat.imzqqq.top` would be routed to `server.example.com`.
 The question arises as to which certificate `server.example.com` should present.

-In short: the server should present a certificate for the matrix domain (`chat.dingshunyu.top` in the above example).
+In short: the server should present a certificate for the matrix domain (`chat.imzqqq.top` in the above example).
 This ensures that traffic cannot be intercepted by a MitM who can control the DNS response for the `SRV` record (perhaps via cache-poisoning or falsifying DNS responses).